KALEL1981/es-theme-nes-box/Readme.md

 Travis Wilson / Super Retropie and Retro Gaming / made this theme.

 This theme is not for use with any kind of loaded images.

-This theme is not for use with anything Supreme Retro Gaming related.

 ------------------------------------------------------------------------------------------